Table of contents

 Outro - Measuring all Klaviyo events

-We have now covered the three main types of events: ‘Active on Site’, ‘Events’ and ‘Add to List’.
+We have now covered the three main types of events: 'Active on Site', 'Events' and 'Add to List'.
 With these settings in Google Tag Manager, you have a solid foundation for tracking and analyzing a wide range of user interactions within Klaviyo.
-This allows you to increase the effectiveness of your email marketing campaigns and build a richer customer database for future targeting and segmentation.
-With this knowledge, you are now ready to take full advantage of all Klaviyo’s capabilities.
+This will enable you to increase the effectiveness of your email marketing campaigns and build a richer customer database for future targeting and segmentation.
+With this knowledge, you are now ready to take full advantage of all of Klaviyo's capabilities.

 About the author